Whitney Wolanin

+Whitney Wolanin (/woʊˈlænɪn/; born June 29, 1990) is an American director, producer, and recording artist.
+Born in Albany, New York and raised in southwest Florida, she began her recording career in 2004 through sessions with Funk Brothers bassist Bob Babbitt.
+After multiple releases in the 2010s, Wolanin shifted her focus to producing and directing commercials and music videos, most notably producing Tyler Childers’ Grammy-nominated video In Your Love.

 Early life and education

 Whitney Wolanin was born on June 29, 1990, in Albany, New York.
 Her mother, Illona Wolanin, is a retired teacher and her father, Vincent Wolanin, is a businessman from Philadelphia.
 Shortly after her birth, the family moved to Lee County, Florida, where she attended Fort Myers High School.

 In 2011, Wolanin received a B.S. from Vanderbilt University.
 She majored in Human and Organizational development and studied voice at the Blair school of music.
 During her time at Vanderbilt, Wolanin was a member of the improv comedy group Tongue-N-Cheek, as well as Vanderbilt Off-Broadway, appearing in their production of Nine.

 Wolanin also holds a Diplôme de Cuisine from Le Cordon Bleu, London.